opensource-latinamerica/openinframx/content/events/kcd-mexico2025/index.md

 ## More than another event, this was a fully immersed experience

-KCD Mexico 2025 was more than just a conference; it was a community-building experience.
+KCD Mexico 2025 was more than just another conference; it was a community-building experience.
 Attendees not only learned from global leaders but also shared experiences, challenges, and lessons with peers from across Latin America.
 The Q&A sessions sparked in-depth discussions about implementation, common pitfalls, and innovative production solutions, all in a collaborative, open, and energetic environment.